OnyGooD/OnyGooD/README.md

-<h4 align="center">Tamás Molnár, known on GitHub as OnyGooD, is an IT student at the DSZC Mechwart András Informatikai Technikum in Hungary.
+<h4 align="center">GooDy, known on GitHub as OnyGooD, is an IT student at the DSZC Mechwart András Informatikai Technikum in Hungary.
 His projects include work on Python-based algorithms, a JavaScript-based applications, and various web development exercises, showcasing his focus on programming fundamentals and web development skills.</h4>

 ###